Patent Ductus Arteriosus (PDA)

 Transcatheter closure has become the treatment of choice for PDA in children > 1 yr, and some authors consider transcatheter closure to be the preferred route in term neonates and young infants as well.
 A variety of catheter-delivered occlusion devices are available (eg, coils, septal duct occluder).

 In infants < 1 yr who have ductal anatomy unfavorable for transcatheter closure, surgical division and ligation may be preferred over the transcatheter approach.
 For a patent ductus arteriosus with a shunt large enough to cause symptoms of heart failure or pulmonary hypertension, closure should be done after medical stabilization.
-For a persistent PDA without HF or pulmonary hypertension, closure can be done electively any time after 1 yr.
+For a persistent PDA without heart failure or pulmonary hypertension, closure can be done electively any time after 1 yr.
 Delaying the procedure minimizes the risk of a vascular complication and allows time for spontaneous closure.

 Outcomes after PDA closure are excellent.